-Miranda (Erin Krakow) never knew her father and her mother died when she was just young during a production of "A Christmas Carol" which explains why 20 years later she tries to avoid Christmas.
+Miranda (Erin Krakow - A Cookie Cutter Christmas) never knew her father and her mother died when she was just young, during a production of "A Christmas Carol", which explains why 20 years later she tries to avoid Christmas.
 But out of the blue she is contacted by the custodian of the theatre where her mum died as he found some of her belongings which includes a photo which may be a clue to who her father is.
 On a whim Miranda heads to a small town in Vermont where the photo was taken and sets about quietly looking for answers.
-Whilst doing so she meets the handsome and kind Ian (Niall Matter) who sets about helping her try and solve the mystery of the photo.
-But what she discovers could have a knock on effect to some people she meets and has to decide what to do with what she has learned.
+Whilst doing so she meets the handsome and kind Ian (Niall Matter - Falling for Christmas) who sets about helping her try to solve the mystery of the photo.
+But what she discovers could have a knock on effect to some people she meets and has to decide what to do with what she discovers.

 Let me tell you what some might say is a problem with "Finding Father Christmas", it features a mystery where someone goes looking for information on who there father was which has been done before in other made for TV movies.
 But I am not one of those people because I believe the familiarity of Hallmark movies is more often than not a plus point because they deliver exactly what the audience wants which "Finding Father Christmas" does.
-As such anyone who knows their Hallmark movies will know where this is going on pretty much all fronts from the gentle romance which builds between Miranda and Ian to what she discovers about her father and what that might mean to others.
-Most importantly the combination of mystery and romance is nicely written and it draws you in even when you can sense where the movie will lead.
+As such anyone who knows their Hallmark movies will know where this is going on pretty much all fronts from the gentle romance which builds between Miranda and Ian to what she discovers about her father and what that might mean for those she befriends.
+Most importantly the combination of mystery and romance is nicely written and it draws you in even when you can guess how "Finding Father Christmas" will end.

 What this all boils down to is that "Finding Father Christmas" is a touching Hallmark movie which gives you romance, mystery and a nice slice of Christmas.
 Yes there is certainly something familiar about it but that makes it uncomplicated entertainment.